lcrobotics/EasyFTC/EasyFTCLib/src/main/java/com/lcrobotics/easyftclib/GettingStarted.md

 about command based programming check out the [FRC docs](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html)

 ## How to Use the Existing CodeBase
-1. We've rewritten the DcMotor class to be more user friendly, so when declsaaring motors, you'll want to use ```Motor [name]``` instead of ```DcMotor [name]```.
+1. We've rewritten the DcMotor class to be more user friendly, so when declaring motors, you'll want to use ```Motor [name]``` instead of ```DcMotor [name]```.

 2. We've written an example subsystem for mecanum driving.
 To use it, you need to declare the motors and